Puncch Beat BEATS Gully Boy & KGF;Vikas Has This To Say For Fans Who Say It’s Hit Because Of Priyank

 Puncch Beat BEATS Bollywood Films Gully Boy & URI

-Yes, the show has been trending on IMDB based on real-time popularity leaving behind Ranveer Singh's Gully Boy, Vicky Kaushal's URI and Yash's KGF Chapter 1.
-Ekta Kapoor shared a snapshot and captioned it as, "Hard! #puncchbeat !"
+Yes, the show has been trending on IMDb based on real-time popularity leaving behind Ranveer Singh's Gully Boy, Vicky Kaushal's URI and Yash's KGF Chapter 1.
+Ekta Kapoor shared a snapshot and captioned it, "Hard! #puncchbeat !"

 Vikas Is Elated